CarlFlo/Easy-HTMLCSS-Validator/README.md

 # html/css Validator
 Validates html and css using the W3 standard for html5 and XHTML 1.0 Strict and presents it in a easy to read way

-## How to
+## How to use
 ### Usage
-1. Place folder(s) in the folder that the executable created on its first run to validate them all
+1. Place folder(s) containing html/css files in the folder that the executable created on its first run to validate them all
 2. Drag a .zip file or folder onto the executable.
 Be in the same folder as the executable for it to use the config file

 ### Result webpage
 * Place web folder in the same folder as the executable

 ## REQUIREMENTS